GiGiDKR/OhMyTermuxXFCE/README.md

 # OhMyTermux XFCE 🧊

-**Automated installation and custom configuration of Termux with an XFCE graphical interface and a customized Debian distribution**
+**Automated and custom installation and configuration of Termux with an XFCE graphical interface and a customized Debian distribution**

 ## Installation